I

 Raising life-long leaders

 We want to form leaders of integrity, courage, compassion and resilience – leaders who lead like Jesus.
-We want our student groups to be spaces of incubation – forming leaders of the future and equipping them with the skills to seek Jesus and justice faithfully for the rest of their lives.
+We want our student groups to be spaces of incubation, where leaders of the future are formed and equipped with the character, values, theology and practices to seek justice in the way of Jesus for the rest of their lives.

 We keep a long-term perspective because it’s in decades to come that the real impact of Just Love will be seen.